agodwinp/linux-server-config/README.md

     $ ssh grader@35.178.22.227 -i ~/.ssh/item_catalog -p 2200

-#### Disable Password Authentication
+### 5. Disable Password Authentication

-Open the SSH daemon configuration file.
+After re-entering your instance via SSH from a terminal window, we now need to disable password authentication so that users have to authenticate using key-based authentication.
+To do this ppen the SSH daemon configuration file.

     $ sudo nano /etc/ssh/sshd_config

 Scroll down to the line starting with `PasswordAuthentication`.
 Ensure that after this word, it says `no`.
-Then save and close the file.

-Reload the ssh daemon
+Then save and close the file using `CTRL+X`, `Y`, `Enter`.
+Reload the ssh daemon to refresh these changes.

     $ sudo systemctl reload sshd

+***

+## Deploy Application

-#### Change Timezone
+### 1. Change Timezone

 Configure the local timezone to UTC.